Age of X-Man: Controversies

 The comic Uncanny X-Men #5 features X-Man destroying the Padmanabhaswamy Temple, as well as other iconic places of worship, for antireligion reasons.
 The character said "I cleansed the world of its fake houses of worship and false prophets."
 Rajan Zed, the president of Universal Society of Hinduism, rejected it as offensive, and said that "Hinduism was the oldest and third largest religion of the world with about 1.1 billion adherents and a rich philosophical thought and it should not be taken frivolously.
 Symbols of any faith, larger or smaller, should not be mishandled."

-Uncanny X-Men #17 features the death of Wolfsbane, a shape-shifting mutant, beaten to death by a mob.
-Commentators from Women Write About Comics, and The Beat considered the scene a case of transmisogyny, that would trivialize the violence against trans people.
+In Uncanny X-Men #17, Wolfsbane is beaten to death by a mob.
+Commentators from Women Write About Comics, and The Beat considered the scene a case of transmisogyny, that would trivialize the violence against trans people and other minorities.
 The writer Matthew Rosenberg apologized for it on his Twitter account.
 Wolfsbane would later be resurrected in the Dawn of X storyline.